 manager contract.
 It has a

 do method taking a lambda function as a parameter.
 We call the smart contract by passing a function called

 transferImplicit to its

-do method in order to transfer its tokens to the implicit address.
+do method to transfer its tokens to the implicit address.
 More information on transfers involving originated KT1 addresses can be found here.

 In the example, we estimate the transfer operation before doing it.
-When draining the account, the associated fees will be deducted from the manager's address.
+The associated fees are deducted from the manager's address when draining the account.
 Thus, for the operation to be successful, the manager's address for that account must contain funds to cover the gas.